Anders429/nested_containment_list/README.md

 List, and *n* is the number of intervals overlapping with the query.

 ## Minimum Supported Rust Version
 This crate is guaranteed to compile on stable `rustc 1.0.0` and up.
+Use in a `no_std` environment requires stable `rustc 1.36.0` and up, due to the use of `alloc`.

 ## License
 This project is licensed under either of